Rustam Inoyatov: Biography

 In 1996 he was awarded the rank of "lieutenant general", in 1999 – "colonel general".

-From 1999 to 2020, Inoyatov was the President of the Tennis Federation of Uzbekistan.
+From 1999 to 2020 Inoyatov was the President of the Tennis Federation of Uzbekistan.

-On January 31, 2018, Rustam Inoyatov was relieved of the post of Chairman of the National Security Service of the Republic of Uzbekistan and appointed to the position of State Advisor to the President of the Republic of Uzbekistan.
-November 15, 2021 he was relieved of this position.
+On 31 January 2018 Rustam Inoyatov was relieved of the post of Chairman of the National Security Service of the Republic of Uzbekistan and appointed to the position of State Advisor to the President of the Republic of Uzbekistan.
+On 15 November 2021 he was relieved of this position.

-Rustam Inoyatov is considered one of the most influential people in Uzbekistan — the "demiurge" of Uzbek politics.
+Rustam Inoyatov is considered one of the most influential people in Uzbekistan – the grise eminence of Uzbek politics.

 Rise to power

-In 1995, the President of Uzbekistan, Islam Karimov, gave him the position of chief of the SNB as a counter weight to his rival's power, Zokir Almatov, the Minister of Internal Affairs.
+In 1995 the President of Uzbekistan, Islam Karimov, gave him the position of chief of the SNB as a counter weight to his rival's power, Zokir Almatov, the Minister of Internal Affairs.
 Under Inoyatov's leadership, the SNB rose to power over the rival MVD of Almatov.
 By 1999, they had more power and funding than the MVD.

 He is widely thought to be the kingmaker when Islam Karimov died.

-Inoyatov was dismissed by Shavkat Mirziyoyev on January 31, 2018.
-On November 15, 2021, he was relieved of his post as State Advisor to the President of the Republic of Uzbekistan.
+Inoyatov was dismissed by Shavkat Mirziyoyev on 31 January 2018.
+On 15 November 2021, he was relieved of his post as State Advisor to the President of the Republic of Uzbekistan.